mnentwig/busbridge3/README.md

 Most Xilinx-boards support FTDI-based JTAG in a [standard configuration](https://www.ftdichip.com/Support/Documents/AppNotes/AN_129_FTDI_Hi_Speed_USB_To_JTAG_Example.pdf) with correct pinout for using [MPSSE-mode](https://www.ftdichip.com/Support/Documents/AppNotes/AN_135_MPSSE_Basics.pdf).

 ### Do I need it and why not
-If a conventional UART will do (use FTDI DLL commands beyond 900 kBaud, not e.g. Windows standard serial port), the answer is clearly NO. Performance is bought by complexity and architectural constraints.
+If a conventional UART will do (hint: use FTDI DLL commands beyond 900 kBaud, not e.g. Windows standard serial port), the answer is clearly NO. Performance is bought by complexity and architectural constraints.
 Most importantly, the RTL implementation must provide readback data in time, where a UART will simply wait.

 ### High-level overview
 Busbridge3 provides a basic bus interface with address lines, in-/out data, write/read enable and acknowledge for reads.
 The architecture is flat 32 bit.
 There are no specific 8-bit legacy features like byte masking, but data widths of 8/16/24/32 bits and arbitrary address increments (0, 1, 2, 3, 4, ...) are supported without loss of throughput.